 The Salesians in Ciloto and four local workers need a car to reach the children who live in the streets of Kabwe.
 The city is big.
 The Salesians want to provide help and food to street children.
 They also want to visit families in need and also bring them food and support.

 From an early age, children are forced to work, mainly selling in the street or begging.
-They are to get food and money for the whole family.
+They need to get food and money for the whole family.
 Hundreds of children and adolescents live in the streets of Kabwe instead of school.
 They fall into addiction there, drink alcohol, and take drugs.
 They steal and start fights.
 Unfortunately, they also become victims of prostitution.
-Other children fled their homes because they had been beaten, abused, humiliated and abused.
+Other children fled their homes because they had been beaten, abused, humiliated, and abused.
 Nobody protects these children and their rights are not respected.

 Fr.
 Michał Wziętek established a Ciloto facility in Makululu, which houses a school and an orphanage for street boys.
 Children receive help here, regain a sense of security and childhood.
 In Makululu, many people need support.
 At this point, help goes towards making regular visits to the streets of Kabwe, visiting families to see what help they need, feeding children who have started working or living on the streets, and delivering food.